Archdiocesan Educational Fund

 Grants are awarded on a one-time, one-year basis.
 On occasion, a two-year grant will be considered and awarded, but the grantee must reapply for the second year of funding through the standard proposal application process.

-Catholic colleges: Yes, for initiatives that strengthen student understanding and practice of our Catholic faith through, for example, a series of Scripture studies, compelling theme-based retreats, days of reflection, other programs that increase understanding of Church teaching.
+Catholic colleges: Yes, for initiatives that strengthen student understanding and practice of our Catholic faith, for example, through a series of Scripture studies, compelling theme-based retreats, days of reflection, examination of Catholic intellectual history, other programs that increase appreciation of Church teaching and of its thinkers, authors, and rich insights.

-Secular institutions: Yes, support is restricted to Newman Club activity at the Philadelphia-area public and private non-Catholic institutions and is generally overseen by the Archdiocese of Philadelphia Office for Catechetical Formation.
+Secular institutions: Yes, support is restricted to Newman Club programming at the Philadelphia-area public and private non-Catholic institutions and is generally overseen by the Archdiocese of Philadelphia Office for Catechetical Formation.

 As part of the proposal process, grant applicants might be invited to meet in the Arch-Ed Fund office with the Grant Review Committee to discuss the elements of their grant proposal.
 This is an opportunity to respond to specific questions and to elaborate on project/program details.